 Snowflake has many advantages:

-Snowflake is a cloud database, which among other things means continuos updates.
-This means continuous updates and behavioral changes, if you are interested in those changes, please follow the official Snowflake change log.
+Snowflake is a cloud database and as such brings continuous updates and behavioral changes.
+If you are interested in those changes, please follow the official Snowflake change log.

 There are two types of loading tables into your workspace.
 You can select either Copy Table or Clone Table.

 Copy Table is the default option, and it physically copies the table from our Storage to your workspace.
-Using Copy Table allows you to refine the input mapping using various filters.
+This option allows you to refine the input mapping using various filters.

 Clone Table avoids physical transfer of the data and clones the table from Storage without any processing.

 By switching Load Type to Clone Table the input mapping will utilize the Snowflake

 CLONE command has no further options, all other input mapping options will be disabled

 Clone Table is useful when